hughbg/networking/README.md

 `sender` can be used to send content to  programs other than `receiver`. `sender` will terminate when all of the file is sent.
 When  `receiver` is used with TCP, it will terminate when `sender` terminates, because the socket is closed.
 When `receiver` is used with UDP, it will not terminate, and you have to Ctrl-C it.
 This is because UDP is not connection-oriented.
 A way round this would be to send some EOF marker to `receiver`, but such a marker may confuse other programs that you want to use with `sender`.

+## To use other programs

+All programs will print a usage if you run them with no arguments.